 The Board believes that a diverse Board is better able to effectively oversee our management and strategy and position the Company to deliver long-term value for our stockholders.
 The Board considers diversity, including gender and ethnic diversity, as adding to the overall mix of perspectives of the Board as a whole.
-With the assistance of the Nominating and Corporate Governance Committee, the Board regularly reviews trends in board composition, including on director diversity and, in fiscal year 2021, the Board increased its gender diversity.
+With the assistance of the Nominating and Corporate Governance Committee, the Board regularly reviews trends in board composition, including on director diversity.